-Why you shouldn’t rush investing and trading.
-Check your personal finance foundation and privilege first.
+Why you shouldn’t rush investing and trading: check your personal finance foundation and privilege first.

 Our boss then, Carlo Ople, invited his friend Randell Tiongson to give a talk about personal finance.
-This was around November in 2015, a few weeks before our 13th-month bonus gets released.
+This was around November 2015, a few weeks before our 13th-month bonus was released.
 I knew Randell Tiongson attends Victory Church, and I was interested in how he’ll take personal finance in the workplace and what products he would recommend.

 The one-hour talk became one of the most enlightening, genuinely caring, and not-selling-a-product talk about personal finance.
 I ended up buying his two books as thank you.

 The same talk gave me the privilege and foundation years after.
-The discipline to prepare enough emergency cash during home quarantines, of having convenient options in case I lose a job, complementary cashflows to pay for international trips with Rog despite a stagnant 5-year salary drought, and the gut to risk 1-year without pay to take a Master’s program in AIM a few years back.
+The discipline to prepare enough emergency cash during home quarantines, of having convenient options in case I lose a job, complementary cashflows to pay for international trips despite a stagnant 5-year salary drought, and the gut to risk 1-year without pay to take a Master’s program in AIM a few years back.

 That’s why on this random quarantined Saturday morning in 2020 and a quarter full of crisis, I finally made time to start writing some of the personal-finance reflections and foundations I’ve learned, how it has given me the privilege of stability in this pandemic crisis, and why you shouldn’t rush investing or trading until you get these foundations checked: